josbuild/josbuild/README.md

 # Hi, I'm Yosef Alemu 👋🏻

 <p align="left">
-  Full-Stack Developer specializing in AI automation.
+  A Full-Stack Developer specializing in AI automation.
 With a foundation in competitive programming, I build high-performance applications that leverage LLMs to solve critical infrastructure and productivity bottlenecks.
 </p>

 <p align="center">